-UNIX OpenVMS Syntax lower case Both lower case and upper case Flag/Qualifiers - / Program Names or Functions upper case.
-For example, MUPIP BACKUP Examples lower case.
-For example: \$char(10) mupip backup -database ACN,HIST /backup Reference Number A reference number is used to track software \$char(10) enhancements and support requests. \$char(10) It is enclosed between parentheses ().
-Platform Identifier [UNIX] [OpenVMS]
+UNIX OpenVMS Syntax lower case Both lower case and upper case Flag/Qualifiers - / Program Names or Functions es or Functions upper case.
+For example, MUPIP BACKUP

-UNIX OpenVMS entifier does not appear \$char(10) for those \$char(10) enhancements that apply to both the
+UNIX OpenVMS Examples lower case.
+For example: \$char(10) mupip backup - database ACN,HIST /backup Reference Number A reference number is used to track software \$char(10) enhancements and support requests. \$char(10) It is enclosed between parentheses ().
+[UNIX] [OpenVMS] Platform Identifier those new fea identifier does not appear \$char(10) for atures or \$char(10) enhancements that the platforms.

 The term UNIX refers to the general sense of all platforms on which GT.M uses a POSIX API.
-As of this date, this includes: AIX, HP-UX on IA64, GNU/Linux on x86 and x86_64 and Solaris on SPARC.
+As of this date, this includes: AIX, HP-UX on IA64, GNU/Linux on x86 and x86\64 and Solaris on SPARC.